New bounds for the Moser-Tardos distribution: Comparison with the work of

 \section{Comparison with the work of \cite{harris-llll}}

-The definition of an orderable set in this context is similar to, and inspired by, the work of \cite{harris-llll}, which showed a similar criterion for the variable-assignment LLL.
+The definition of an orderable set for permutations is inspired by a similar criterion of of \cite{harris-llll} for the variable-assignment LLL.
 There is one major difference between Theorem~\ref{fnew-lll-prop} and the result of \cite{harris-llll}.
 Here, as we build witness trees, we only enforce the condition that the children of the \emph{root node} are orderable; in \cite{harris-llll}, it was required that \emph{for every node labeled $B$ in the witness tree}, the children of that node were orderable to $B$.

-Thus, while our analysis only cuts down the space of witness trees by a constant factor, the latter work cuts down it down by a factor which is exponential in the size of the tree.
+While our analysis for permutations only cuts down the space of witness trees by a constant factor, the latter work cuts down it down by a factor which is exponential in the size of the tree.
 The overall convergence of the MT algorithm is determined by the \emph{overall growth rate} of witness trees as a function of their size.
-Thus, \cite{harris-llll} is able to obtain a stronger overall bound on the convergence of the MT algorithm, which is not possible for us.
+Thus, \cite{harris-llll} yields a stronger overall bound on the convergence of the MT algorithm, which is not possible for us.

-Analyzing witness trees in the permutation LLL setting requires very fine control over the temporal order of the resamplings.
-We were not able to maintain this control if the restriction on orderable sets was enforced at all the nodes.
-However, we conjecture that a similar witness tree lemma would still hold for such witness trees. \begin{conjecture} Suppose that one builds witness trees while enforcing the condition that, for every node $v \in \tau$ labeled $B$, the children of $v$ receive distinct labels $B_1, \dots, B_s$, such that $\{ B_1, \dots, B_s \}$ is orderable to $B$.
-Then for any tree-structure $\tau$ we have $P(\text{$\tau$ appears}) \leq w(\tau)$. \end{conjecture}
+We make the following conjecture that a similar witness tree lemma should still be possible in the permutation LLL setting, where the orderability conditioned is enforced at all the nodes: \begin{conjecture} Suppose that one builds witness trees while enforcing the condition that, for every node $v \in \tau$ labeled $B$, the children of $v$ receive distinct labels $B_1, \dots, B_s$, such that $\{ B_1, \dots, B_s \}$ is orderable to $B$.
+Then for any tree-structure $\tau$ we have $\Pr(\text{$\tau$ appears}) \leq w(\tau)$. \end{conjecture}

+We remark that Swapping Algorithm and/or the witness tree generation process must be changed in some way in order for Conjecture~\ref{ford-conj} to hold.
+If the same procedure as in Algorithm~\ref{gen-tau-alg} is used directly, then \cite{kolm-personal-com} has shown counter-examples to Conjecture~\ref{ford-conj}.

 Conjecture~\ref{ford-conj} would immediately give the following result: \begin{conjecture} Suppose that the weighting function $\tilde \mu: \mathcal B \rightarrow [0, \infty)$ satisfies the criterion

 Then the Swapping Algorithm terminates with probability one; the expected number of resamplings of $B$ is at most $\tilde \mu(B)$. \end{conjecture}